 The dimension of the subspace\footnote{ When $n=3$, the relation $4q^{-1}=3c_2(T\M)$ holds as well.
 It follows from Chern numbers calculations, by comparing two formulas for the Euler characteristic $\chi(S^{[n]},L)$ of a line bundle $L$ on $S^{[n]}$.
 One as a binomial coefficient $ \chi(S^{[n]},L) = \Choose{\frac{q(c_1(L),c_1(L))}{2}+n+1}{n} $ \cite{ellingsrud-et-al}, the other provided by Hirzebruch-Riemann-Roch. } $\mbox{span}\{q^{-1},c_2(TX),\kappa_2(X)\}$ is $2$, for $n\geq 4$, and $1$, for $n=2, 3$. \end{lem}

-The Lemma is proven in section \ref{sec-proof-of-relation-between-kappa-2-c-2-and-BB}. \hide{ This note suggests two methods for solving Problem \ref{problem-Hodge}.
-The first method consists of a sequence of reductions of Problem \ref{problem-Hodge} to an interesting problem on the geometry and deformation theory of singular moduli spaces of sheaves (Problem \ref{prob-deformations-of-singular-moduli-remain-singular}).
-The latter problem suggests, that any irreducible holomorphic symplectic manifold $X$, deformation equivalent to $S^{[n]}$, is the most singular stratum of another singular holomorphic symplectic K\"{a}hler variety $Y$, whose singular locus is isomorphic to $\Sym^2X$

-The second main goal of this project is to solve Problem \ref{prob-deformations-of-singular-moduli-remain-singular}.
-A solution is known, when $X=S^{[n]}$, in which case $Y$ is a moduli space $\M$ of rank $2$ semistable sheaves on $S$ \cite{ogrady-10-dimensional,kaledin-lehn-sorger}.
-Problem \ref{prob-deformations-of-singular-moduli-remain-singular} asks, roughly, if deformations $X$ of $S^{[n]}$ can be lifted to deformations $(Y,X)$ of the pair $(\M,S^{[n]})$, admitting the stratification (\ref{eq-singular-stratification}).
-We describe the classes $\kappa_i(X)$ as the characteristic classes of a (possibly twisted) holomorphic sheaf on $X$, constructed geometrically using the normal cone of $\Sym^2X$ in $Y$ (Section \ref{sec-deformations-of-P-B-via-deformations-of-singularities}). } The main technical result of this paper is the following Theorem.
+The Lemma is proven in Section \ref{sec-proof-of-relation-between-kappa-2-c-2-and-BB}.
+The main technical result of this paper is the following Theorem.